rdlauer/articles/nativescript/securing-app/part2.md

 	    // ...
 	  });

-Additionally, [Kinvey provides for encryption of the data](https://devcenter.kinvey.com/nativescript/guides/encryption) at rest on the device, using SQLite and SQLCipher!
+Additionally, [Kinvey provides for encryption of the data](https://devcenter.kinvey.com/nativescript/guides/encryption) at rest on the device, using SQLite and SQLCipher, which is simply configured automatically when you initialize Kinvey:

 	Kinvey.init({
 		appKey: '<appKey>',